 A decent set such as these from Pedros, aren't that cheap but they will last a lifetime.

 5. Derailleur hanger alignment tool: Park Tool DAG2.2, £70

 Modern gearing systems are hugely sensitive to alignment and a bent mech hanger is often the root cause of poor shifting.
 Although a seriously bent hanger is destined straight for the bin, it's possible to tweak a slightly bent one back into line with an alignment tool.

-Though workshop grade ones like this one from Park are fairly pricey, you can get cheaper versions such as this X-Tools model for less cash.
+Though workshop grade ones like this one from Park are fairly pricey, you can get cheaper versions such as this £42.74 Lifeline model.

 Fitting a press-fit headset or bottom bracket is often a job that has even pretty experienced home mechanics turned to their local shop, but it's possible to get an inexpensive press that still does the job, such as this X-Tools model.
 We would suggest that you study the instructions carefully and make sure you know what you're doing and go steady when using it, otherwise you can do some serious, incurable damage to a frame by pushing in headset cups at an angle.

-As well as being really useful for undoing the lids of things, a strap wrench makes getting the air can off a shock much easier, without risking doing any damage to the can itself.
+As well as being really useful for undoing lids, a strap wrench makes getting the air can off a shock much easier, without risking doing any damage to the can itself.
 If you intend to do basic shock servicing at home or try to tweak your suspension with volume spacers, this is a tool that'll save you a lot of time and effort.
-They're really cheap as well, with this one from Machine Mart costing a fiver.
+They're really cheap as well, with this one from Machine Mart costing under seven quid.